Having more fun than a human being should be allowed to have Rush Limbaugh glued to the golden EIB microphone.

 You can't negotiate with these people.

-If they do negotiate with you, all they're trying to do is negotiate so that they can have more time to regroup, find out what their next defense is going to be, and go at that.
+If they do negotiate with you, all they're trying to do is negotiate so that they can have more time to regroup, find out what their next offensive is going to be, and go at that.

 I can answer your first question.

-First question uh why in their hashtag and why why don't they um uh realize that sometimes a war is the only way to solve it, the war being won is the end of the conflict.
+Why don't they realize that sometimes a war is the only way to solve it?

 Why don't they see that?

-A they're liberals.
+A, they're liberals.

 There is a formula for liberalism to gain votes, to win support.